 Problem 2: Print a table of approximation of PI

-Dim X As Single, Y As Single
+Dim X, Y As Double

-Dim Max As Single
+Dim I, N, M, Max As

-Max = InputBox("Max number of iterations?")
+Max = InputBox("Max

 N = 1